Retrieval-Augmented Generation (RAG) with Atlas Vector Search

 To complete this example, you must have the following:

-An Atlas account with a cluster running MongoDB version 6.0.11 or 7.0.2 and later.
+An Atlas account with a cluster running MongoDB version 6.0.11, 7.0.2, or later (including RCs).
+Ensure that your IP address is included in your Atlas project's access list.
 To learn more, see Create a Cluster.

 A Hugging Face Access Token with read access.